Fees and Deposit Limits8.2/10

 One of the main selling points of an automated investment service is the ease at which they provide wealth management services, even to the average Joe.
 In this regard, Wealthfront is at the top of the heap.

-Account and Investment Types and Services
+Account and Investment Types

-The Wealthfront Robo Advisor offers both individual and joint taxable accounts, as well as trusts and traditional, Roth, SEP and rollover IRAs.
+The Wealthfront robo advisor offers both individual and joint taxable accounts, as well as trusts and traditional, Roth, SEP and rollover IRAs.
 That is arguably the most diverse selection of account types to be found anywhere.
 We find Wealthfront’s range of account features to be equally impressive.

 Suitability for Different Investment Budgets